Elehuris Montero Player Props: Rockies vs. Braves

 Elehuris Montero At The Plate

-- Montero is batting .195 with three doubles, a triple, a home run and two walks.
+- Montero has three doubles, a triple, a home run and two walks while hitting .185.

-- Montero has picked up a hit in 40.0% of his 25 games this season, with more than one hit in 16.0% of them.
+- Montero has reached base via a hit in 10 games this season (of 26 played), and had multiple hits in four of those games.

-- He has scored at least one run seven times this season (28.0%), including one multi-run game.
+- He has scored at least once seven times this year (26.9%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.